hyperledger/bevel/docs/source/architectureref/corda-ent.md

 <a name="vault-config"></a>
 ## Vault Configuration WIP
 The Blockchain Automation Framework stores their `crypto` and `credentials` immediately within the secret secrets engine.
+Optionally, `secret_path` can be set on the network.yaml to change the secret engine from the default `secret/`.

 | Crypto Material Path | Credentials Path     |
 |----------------------|----------------------|